-- Training of initiator (180 hours), instructor (360 hours) and trainer (765 hours) in circus arts.
+- Training of instructor (360 hours) and trainer (765 hours) in circus arts.
 Attestation of collegial studies awarded by the Ministry of Education and Higher Education of Quebec.
 The School also offers an online version of the Circus Arts Instructor and Trainer programs.

-École nationale de cirque has opened admissions for the 2022 auditions to be held:
+- École nationale de cirque has opened admissions for the 2023 auditions

 To find out more about the admission processes specific to each course, visit our website:

 Creative director: Estelle Clareton

 End of August – mid-June

 Montreal (Québec) H1Z 4N9